Automatically apply a retention label to retain or delete content

 The type of sensitive information that's detected has a match accuracy (or confidence level) of at least Medium confidence for two of the sensitive info types, and High confidence for one.
 Many sensitive information types are defined with multiple patterns, where a pattern with a higher match accuracy requires more evidence to be found (such as keywords, dates, or addresses), while a pattern with a lower match accuracy requires less evidence.
 The lower the confidence level, the easier it is for content to match the condition but with the potential for more false positives.

 The content contains between 1 and 9 instances of any of these three sensitive info types.
 The default for the to value is Any.

-For more information about these options, see the following guidance from the DLP documentation Tuning rules to make them easier or harder to match.
+For more information about these options, see the following guidance from the DLP documentation Test your Data Loss Prevention policies (preview).